jhoward39/Big-Integer-Calculator/README.md

 # Overview

 The project includes two parts.
 In the first part I implement class `BigInt` to store integers of unlimited size.
 In the second part, I use *stack* to simulate a calculator for big integers.
+The photo above shows

 ## 1. Implement `BigInt`